Teach English in Japan

 $4325

-• We strongly suggest that you have access to $4500 USD when you arrive in Japan to buffer any unforeseen costs prior to your first pay check.
+• We strongly suggest that you bring no less than $4500 USD with you when you arrive in Japan to buffer any unforeseen costs prior to your first pay check.

 We realise that moving abroad to teach English in Japan is expensive at first, but remember that with TravelBud your teaching job is guaranteed.